-On 18 July 2025, the Federal Court recognised that the First Peoples of the Millewa-Mallee hold native title over Crown land and waters in the north-western corner of Victoria along the Murray River.
+On 18 July 2025, the Federal Court recognised that the First Peoples of the Millewa-Mallee hold native title over Crown land and waters in the north-western corner of Victoria along and south of the Murray River.
 This is an historic consent determination as it is the first time the Federal Court has recognised native title in Victoria along the Murray River.
 It is also the first time in Victoria that the Federal Court has recognised exclusive possession native title rights over certain freehold land owned by Aboriginal organisations.
 This is the highest form of native title rights and brings Victoria in line with other Australian jurisdictions.
+Any existing interest-holders - such as people with leases or licenses over Crown land - are unaffected by this determination.